Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 • U.S.A: The Biden government signed an executive order on digital assets on Mar 9, 2022.

 • Belize: The National Bank of Belize has planned to launch an e-wallet on the bank’s mobile payment networks.
+The CBDC program is inactive at present.

 • Honduras: Banco Central de Honduras announced research plans on digital currency in June 2021.